 In March 1987, the German Beer Purity Law was described as protectionist by the ECJ (European Court of Justice).
 The ruling allowed Germany to import beer that contained a few other ingredients.
 Despite the new importation regulation, Germany still maintained the ingredients that could be used in the manufacturing of its local beer.
 The German Unification in 1990 was followed by a brewery in Neuzelle that sold black beer which contained sugar.
 The brewery company which was known as Neuzeller Kloster Brewery was asked not to use sugar as an ingredient.
-However, after series of negotiations, the company was permitted to sell its beer on a condition that it is not labelled it as beer but instead label it as Schwarzer Abt (Black Abbot)
+However, after a series of negotiations, the company was permitted to sell its beer on a condition that it is not labeled it as beer but instead label it as Schwarzer Abt (Black Abbot)

-Modern Modification to the Bavarian Law
+Modern Modifications to the Bavarian Law

 The provisional Beer Law of 1993 was passed to ease the strict rules of the German Beer Purity Law.
 The law is more of a modification of the German Beer Purity Law.
 The new regulations accommodated water, hops, malted barley, yeast, hop extract, and malted grains.
 The laws also accommodated the used of pure sugar for coloring and flavoring of the beer.
-A fining agent like PVPP was also allowed as ingredient for the brewing of beers in the country.
+A fining agent like PVPP was also allowed as an ingredient for the brewing of beers in the country.
 A 2015 court ruling allowed the use of other ingredients and flavoring as long as the product is not labeled as "beer."